 On successful completion of the module, to the standard expected at Level 5, you will be able to:

 Knowledge and Understanding

-In end of project critiques, you are expected to produce a coherent visual and verbal presentation of your project concept, development and outcomes, together with an individual critical evaluation of relative successes and failures,and to communicate and discuss these with others.
+You are expected to produce a coherent visual and/ or modelled presentation of the project concept, development and outcomes, together with an individual critical evaluation and reflection of your idea generation and development ,and to communicate and discuss these with others within studio and reviews.

-A final mark is awarded at the end of the module, reflecting the quality of project work demonstrated (normally including presentation models, supporting visualisation and/or portfolio) for publication or exhibition.
-Work must be carefully organized and presented to indicate the development of work and the content clearly labeled.
-Summative written feedback will be provided corresponding to published assessment criteria.
-Students are required to attend timetabled studio and workshop sessions.
+A final mark will be awarded at the end of the module, reflecting the quality of project work demonstrated (normally including presentation models, supporting visualisation and/or portfolio) for publication or exhibition.
+Work must be carefully organised and presented to indicate the development of work and the content clearly labeled.
+Precise requirements for submission will be given in project briefs.